 Neodymium magnets were invented by General Motors in the 1980s.
 They are extremely durable and are used in numerous consumer and industrial products.
 They are also used in jewelry clasps as well as magnetic hold downs.
 They are the strongest and economical of all rare earth magnets.
 They can withstand strong forces and are extremely robust.
 However, their lower cost makes them more prone to oxidation than other magnets like cobalt or samarium.
 It is important to choose an earth magnet that is rare with careful consideration.

 China’s dominance of the production and sale of rare earth magnets is a growing concern for Western companies.
 These materials are vital for the creation of energy-efficient generators and motors and a deficiency of them could leave companies in uncertainty.
 In 2011, when China limited its exports of rare earth metals prices shot up.
 Recent trade wars between China and the United States of America and China have increased the cost of.

 The majority of the world’s rare earths market was governed by the United States before China began to enter it.
 However environmental pressures have led to the shift of production to other countries.
-Many companies began to source materials from China because of the lower labor costs in China than the U.S. China’s market was overtaken by cheaper Chinese imports of rare earths.
+Many companies began to source materials from China because of the lower labor costs in China than the U.S. China’s market was overtaken by cheaper Chinese imports of these strong magnets & rare earths.

 The magnet industry has begun to respond to the safety concerns raised by its products which includes the potential health risks associated with rare earth magnets.
 They are now working on voluntary safety standards designed to strike a fair balance between safety and commercial interests.
 While CPSC and industry officials claim the new standards will help consumers but they have not consider safety groups or regulatory agencies into consideration.
 A Washington Post review revealed that industry officials did not address concerns about magnets and other items and that has led to confusion.